urwork/ack.vim/README.md

 Absolutely, and probably other tools if their output is similar or you can write a pattern match for it--just set `g:ackprg`.
-If you like, you can fall back to Ack in case you use your vimrc on a system without Ag available:
+If you like, you can fall back to AG in case you use your vimrc on a system without Ag available:

 ```vim
 if executable('ag')